artfable/telegram-api-java/README.md

 Simple wrapper for using telegram api with java ([Telegram Api](https://core.telegram.org/bots/api)).
 Bot API version: 2.3.1

 Requirements:
-For compilation:
-* Java 8
+* Java 11
-* Gradle 3.*

 *Note!
-[Kotlin 1.0.6](http://kotlinlang.org/) used as well.
+[Kotlin 1.3.72](http://kotlinlang.org/) used as well.
 However, you can don't care about it, if you don't want to modify.*

 For use: (All provided by [Spring Framework](https://spring.io/))
 * EnableAsync (Spring)